Intermodalics/pickit-docs/docs/documentation/settings/index.rst

 detection settings, and would like to keep track of the settings and results.

-The number of automatically saved snapshots stored in you Pickit system never exceeds the **max. number of snapshots to save**.
+The number of automatically saved snapshots stored in your Pickit system never exceeds the **max. number of snapshots to save**.
 Once this number is reached, the oldest automatically saved snapshot is deleted, giving place to the new snapshot.